kanmu/go-sqlfmt/README.md

                 Do not print reformatted sources to standard output.
                 If a file's formatting is different from src, overwrite it with gofmt style.
+  -distance     Write the distane from the edge to the begin of SQL statements
 ```

 ## Limitations